-UPAF was established over 45 years ago to help ensure that Southeastern Wisconsin’s vibrant and diverse
+UPAF was established 51 years ago to help ensure that Southeastern Wisconsin’s vibrant and diverse

 performing arts cultural continues to thrive, making our region a great place to live, work and play.

 UPAF began in 1967 to ensure the financial stability of the organizations that would be performing in the county’s new Performing Arts Center (PAC), which began construction that same year.
 The founding organization included the Milwaukee Symphony Orchestra, Chicago Symphony Association of Milwaukee, Milwaukee Repertory Theater, Bel Canto Chorus, Florentine Opera Company, Skylight Theatre and Music for Youth.
 UPAF launched its first campaign, staffed entirely by volunteers.